 Land rights activists say Bahria Town is illegally occupied and amounts to a “modern form of colonisation.”
 On the other side of the wall are residents who called the neighborhood “heaven.”

-“The definition of terrorism in Anti-Terrorism Act 1997 is very broad and is not compatible with any reasonable understanding of that term.
+But the Pakistani police’s enforcement actions, including the use of anti-terror laws, could silence the dissent, said Abira Ashfaq, a lawyer who represents villagers around Bahria Town Karachi.“The definition of terrorism in Anti-Terrorism Act 1997 is very broad and is not compatible with any reasonable understanding of that term.
 It simply defines it as an act that instills terror in some sections of the society,” Ashfaq said.